josuedhernandez/openhtf/README.md

 ```bash
 pip install openhtf
 ```
+Note: It might be neccesary to install libprotobuf-dev.

 ### Option 2: Installing from Source
 If you want to install from source instead (for example, if you want some new